March 20th, 2017:

 prophets have predicted for centuries.
 Then Joseph wakes up and realizes it was

 Or was it only a dream, Joseph wonders?
 Suppose it’s true?
 With great courage, and almost super-human faith, Joseph decides to go ahead with his longed planned marriage.
 For the rest of his life, whenever Joseph had doubts or second thoughts about the life he had chosen, all he had to go on was the memory of a dream when he was only a teenager.

-Friends, we too have staked our lives on a dream: that God exists; that he is a God of love and of justice; that he has called us, as he called Joseph, to be friends and servants for Mary, and sisters and brothers of her Son, Jesus.
+Friends, we too have staked our lives on a dream: that God exists; that he is a God of love and of justice; that he has called us, as he called Joseph, to be friends and servants for Mary and her Son Jesus.